rimonim/statistically-optimal-wordle/README.md

 Around the Internet, strategy articles abound with titles like ["THE 20 BEST WORDLE STARTING WORDS ACCORDING TO SCIENCE"](https://www.inverse.com/gaming/wordle-starting-words-best-using-math), ["How to crack Wordle: 5-letter words to use first"](https://www.polygon.com/gaming/22884031/wordle-game-tips-best-first-guess-5-letter-words), and ["Best Wordle start words to help you win at Wordle"](https://www.tomsguide.com/news/best-wordle-start-words-to-help-you-win-every-time).

 Pretty much all of these articles are thinking about letter frequency; the best starting word is the one that has all the highest frequency letters in the dictionary.
 This is a pretty tempting way to go.
 In fact, if Wordle only told you whether or not each letter was in the target word, it might be pretty close to optimal.
 The thing is, Wordle also tells you about placement.
 If a letter is green, you know it's in that place.
 If it's yellow, you know it's not in that place.
 This is really valuable information and it would be a shame to throw it out.
 Unfortunately, it also makes the whole thing a lot more complicated.
+For example, I bet words with `t`s in the fifth place are better guesses than words with `t`s in the third place.
+Since more words in the dictionary have `t` in the fifth place, you'll rule out a lot more if it's not there, plus you're more likely to hit the jackpot with a green tile.

 As long as we're allowing computers to help us with this guessing game, let's try to get straight to the probabilities involved instead of stopping at frequencies and saying "good enough".